sysgears/spinjs/docs/scripts.md

 # SpinJS Scripts

-SpinJS provides four commands, which you can run with options.
+SpinJS provides four commands and a few [options](#running-spinjs-commands-with-options) you can run the commands with.

 ## `spin watch`